 IASK is recommended for students entering UNBC for the first time in one of the seven academic units listed above and who desire to work with a small group of students in a learning environment designed to facilitate student engagement with their peers.
 Through interaction with a small group of professors, this program will also assist first-year students to achieve improved academic performance throughout their four years at UNBC.

 - IASK 101-3 Ways of Knowing

-- IASK 102-3 Waves of Globalization

 - IASK 103-3 Foundations of Learning I

 - IASK 104-3 Peoples, Places and Culture

 - IASK 105-3 What is Security?

 - IASK 106-3 Foundations of Learning II

 - IASK 107-3 Special Topics